HashNuke/rad-pike/README.md

 * Widget embed
 * Detect if platform is heroku and use in-process Faye
 * A proper query for listing conversations
+* Rake tasks for initial setup
+  * should create an admin user
+  * set faye as broadcaster depending on the hosting platform

 ## Extending RadPike (TODO)